ddydeveloper/Roslyn.ApiClient.Codegen/README.md

 # Roslyn.ApiClient.Codegen
-The tool for the auto generating client class for an existing webapi service.
+A tool for the auto generating client class for an existing webapi service.